RotimiDev/My_fishwatch_app/README.md

 * Now run the app on your emulator

-For better experience you can **install the APK version on your device** using this link - https://appsenjoy.com/xBJhp or run the app directly from android studio using your android phone.
+For better experience you can **install the APK version on your device** using this link - https://appsenjoy.com/xBJhp or run the app directly from android studio using a USB and your android phone.

 **:blowfish:Future Improvement**
 * Fix searchView bug